mit-rss/intro_to_ros/README.md

 You are meant to complete this lab by testing your code and verifying the results on your own, as you would do in real life.
 Once you are confident in your answers, your lab will be graded against our automated tests.
 Please refer to the next section, **Automated Tests** for instructions on how to run these tests.
-You will be submitting the resulting `log.npf` file to **Lab 1C: Intro to ROS -- log.npf submission** on Gradescope, in addition to your code, screenshot, and videos to **Lab 1C: Intro to ROS -- Manual grader**.
+You will be submitting the resulting `log.npf` file to **Lab 1C: Intro to ROS -- log.npf submission** on Gradescope in addition to your code, screenshot, and videos to **Lab 1C: Intro to ROS -- Manual grader**.

 ### Automated Tests